barbazul/1kfa/mod_guide_player.md

-    GM Note: The act of taking a risk, deciding how to get hurt, and then later, deciding when and how to heal, with each stage having its sacrifices and benefits, is intended to echo the overall structure of the Hero's Journey campaign.
+    GM Note: The act of taking a risk, deciding how to get hurt, and then later, deciding when and how to heal, with each stage having its sacrifices and benefits, is a miniature echo of the overall structure of the Hero's Journey campaign.
 Starting in comfort, choosing to cross a threshold, deciding which fork to take in a road of trials, then returning.